 The blanket pattern is a two-row repeat worked in back loop only (BLO).
 One row is hdc, the next is sl st. Be sure to work the sl sts loosely or it will be extremely difficult to work the next row.

 The blanket is designed to be a square but the sizing and shape is easily changed:

 - Increase/decrease the beginning chain in increments of 6 chains to make the blanket wider or narrower.

 - Add/delete rows to make the blanket longer or shorter.

 The blanket will have 61 stitches in each row.

 Row 1: With Color 1, ch62, hdc in 3rd ch from hook (skipped chs count as hdc) and each ch to end.

 Row 2: Ch1, turn, working in BLO, sl st in each st to end.

-Row 3 (Right Side): Ch2, turn, working in BLO, hdc in each st to end.
+Row 3 (Right Side): Ch2 (counts as hdc), turn, working in BLO, hdc in each st to end.